-Having an awareness of the factors necessary for change and the various stages of change, makes it easier for you to remain calm and patient.
-A Divorce Coach will assist you with goal achievement and decision-making.
+Having an awareness of the factors necessary for change and the various stages of change makes it easier for you to remain calm and patient.
+A Parenting Coach will assist you with goal achievement and decision-making.
 The focus is on the present situation (the divorce) and learning how to approach and manage the challenges and decisions that divorce presents.

 It can be very difficult to distinguish business matters from the emotional issues of divorce, as they are often intertwined.

-A Divorce Coach serves as your personal guide throughout the process, and assists you in separating the emotional from the business.
+A Parenting Coach serves as your personal guide throughout the process, and assists you in separating the emotional from the business.

 Clients can benefit by working with a Coach to set realistic expectations for the process and receive education about how the divorce may affect their children.
 Being informed and prepared helps you make these important decisions with confidence.
 Guiding clients in clarifying their thoughts, needs, and concerns, in order to communicate more effectively, is another important function of the Coach.

 Clear, purposeful and rational communication helps to ease tension and foster understanding between spouses, as well as parents and children.
 Being skilled at asking pertinent questions aids a client in choosing and communicating effectively with his or her attorney.
 It is important to proceed through the divorce process in manageable steps; thus, the Parenting Coach will help clients to prioritize the tasks that need to be completed during the divorce.

 Clients need to realize their personal strengths in order to overcome obstacles that might be encountered during the divorce process.
 A Parenting Coach provides the necessary support, motivation, and encouragement for clients to become empowered to plan for a positive future.